foundry-rs/starknet-foundry/docs/src/appendix/snforge-library/fs/parse_json.md

 > ⚠️ **Warning**
 >
 >  A JSON object is an unordered data structure.
+To give it an order, the values in the array are sorted alphabetically by JSON keys.
-> To properly decode a JSON object, make sure the order of the struct attributes aligns with the alphabetical order of the JSON keys.
+To properly decode a JSON object, make sure the order of struct attributes aligns with the alphabetical order of the JSON keys.
-> Nested JSON values are sorted by the flattened format keys `(a.b.c)`.
+>Nested JSON values are sorted by the flattened format keys `(a.b.c)`.

 ```rust
 use option::OptionTrait;